LitSolutionsNZ/vibe-coding-prompt-template/README.md

 ## Quick Start TLDR
 ChatGPT or whatever you code with:

+1) Download the docs
-1) Drag the first doc into your prompt window
+2) Drag the first doc into your prompt window and type:
-Follow the attached promp
+Follow the attached prompt

-2) Do the same for the other docs - Rinse and Repeat
+3) Do the same for the other docs - Rinse and Repeat

-3) Make the App:
+4) Make the App:
 a) Web - See Web\Web-Process.md
 b) Mobile App - See Mobile\Android-Process.md